candybytesgmbh/taco/README.md

 use the current setup to continue in order to save time.
 - Dependency injection with Hilt
 - Database access with Room
-- Web client with Retrofit
+- REST service client with Retrofit
 - List view items
+- Basic navigation pattern

 ### Tasks